ishad003/sql-data-warehouse--project/README.md

 ```
 ---
 ## Analytics & Reporting

-Develop SQL-based reports to provide insights into:
+-SQL-based analytics developed in this project provide insights into:
--Customer Behavior: Preferences, trends, and purchase patterns
+-Customer Behavior: Preferences, trends, and purchasing patterns
 -Product Information: Inventory, performance, and sales statistics
--Sales Trends: Revenue, growth, and actionable insights
+-Sales Trends: Revenue, growth patterns, and actionable insights

 ---
 ## Dependencies

 To run this project, ensure you have:
--Microsoft SQL Server – for executing SQL scripts and managing the warehouse
+- Microsoft SQL Server – for executing SQL scripts and managing the warehouse
--SQL Server Management Studio (SSMS) or another SQL client
+- SQL Server Management Studio (SSMS) or another SQL client
--Source Data Files – ERP and CRM CSV files
+- Source Data Files – ERP and CRM CSV files

-No additional programming libraries are required as all ETL and transformations are implemented with SQL scripts.
+- No additional programming libraries are required as all ETL and transformations are implemented with SQL scripts.
 ---

 ## License

 This project is licensed under the **MIT License** – see [LICENSE](LICENSE) for details.

+---

+## About me
+I am Eishadini Senanayake, a Business Technology student passionate about working with data.
+I love exploring datasets, uncovering patterns, and turning raw data into insightful stories that inform decisions.
+I enjoy data modeling, analytics, and visualization, making complex information easy to understand and actionable.